 You’ll have the option of taking courses that address your individual career choices.
 Samples include:

-- Network Structures of Effective Management - Success requires two things: being technically competent and being able to effectively manage social relationships.
+- Strategic Leadership - Success requires two things: being technically competent and being able to effectively manage social relationships.
 This course combines sociology and economics to introduce general principles of management with an emphasis on how the management of relationships has real and hard outcomes for you as someone attempting to create value and advance your career.
 The goal is to provide you with a set of tools that you can use immediately and effectively.
 You will learn about group and individual decision-making, team dynamics, the ethics of managing work relationships, the role of leadership, trust in organizations, employee diversity, entrepreneurship, and the functioning of professional markets.

 You’ll study with professors who conduct groundbreaking research, consult with companies, and bring their real-world experience into the classroom.

-- Nicholas Epley, conducts research on the experimental study of social cognition, perspective taking, and intuitive human judgment.
+Nicholas Epley, John Templeton Keller Professor of Behavioral Science, conducts research on the experimental study of social cognition, perspective taking, and intuitive human judgment.
 His research has appeared in more than two dozen journals, including the Journal of Personality and Social Psychology, Psychological Science, and the Journal of Experimental Social Psychology.
 His research also has been featured by the Wall Street Journal, CNN, Wired, and National Public Radio, among many others, and has been funded by the National Science Foundation.